archhaskell/habs/README.md

     % git clone git://github.com/archhaskell/habs.git
     % cd habs

-Then sync the cabal index:
+Then update the cabal index:

-    % cblrepo sync
+    % cblrepo update

 Then create all the PKGBUILDs for the packages: